freelan-developers/teapot/docs/source/index.rst

 Why should I use **tea-party** ?
 ================================

-Because you probably have more interesting things to do that dealing with third-party softwares.
+Because you probably have more interesting things to do than dealing with third-party softwares.

 Most of the time, people and companies end up writing their own set of scripts to build their dependencies.
 It can go from a simple `wget` call that fetches precompiled binaries from some server, to more complex systems that download and build them from source and try to do so as reliably as they can.